Helioviewer-Project/JHelioviewer-SWHV/README.md

 Report a Problem or Idea
 ------------------------

-If you have a problem or have ideas for improvements please report them on: https://github.com/Helioviewer-Project/JHelioviewer-SWHV/issues
+If you have a problem or have ideas for improvements please report them at:

+https://github.com/Helioviewer-Project/JHelioviewer-SWHV/issues

 We will try to solve your problem as fast as possible.
-The more details you can provide the easier it is for us.
+The more details you can provide, the easier it is for us.
 For example your system specifications (hardware and software with version numbers) as well as a detailed description what you did (so we can reproduce the problem) are very helpful.
 If possible, please also be ready to provide the log files from the session where the problem